 Another important property that we focus on is \emph{asymptotic efficiency}.
-Informally speaking, efficiency measures how ``wasteful'' the estimator is: an efficient estimator will capture all the information available in the sample; alternatively, in many cases it is possible to conclude that the confidence intervals centered at an efficient estimator will have (at least asymptotically) the smallest diameter.
-It is difficult to quantify efficiency using only finite-sample guarantees of type \eqref{eq:deviations} as the constants in these bounds are rarely sharp (at least, for practical considerations), and therefore a common approach is to take an asymptotic viewpoint.
+Informally speaking, efficiency measures how ``wasteful'' an estimator is: an efficient estimator will capture all the information available in the sample; alternatively, in many cases it is possible to conclude that the confidence intervals centered at an efficient estimator will have (at least asymptotically) smallest possible diameter.
+It is difficult to quantify efficiency using only finite-sample guarantees of type \eqref{eq:deviations} as the constants in these bounds are rarely sharp, at least, for practical considerations, and therefore a common approach is to take an asymptotic viewpoint.
 Specifically, we will be looking for the estimators that are asymptotically normal and have asymptotic variance that is as small as possible in the minimax sense, that is, $\sqrt{N}\l( \wh\mu - \mu\r)\xrightarrow{d} \m N(0,\nu^2)$ as $N\to\infty$, where $\xrightarrow{d}$ denotes convergence in distribution and $\nu^2:=\nu^2(\wh\mu,P)$ is such that \be \sup_{P\in\m P_{2,\sigma}} \nu^2(\wh\mu,P) = \inf_{\wt \mu} \sup_{P\in\m P_{2,\sigma}} \nu^2(\wt\mu,P). \ee Here, the infimum is taken over all asymptotically normal (after rescaling by $\sqrt N$) estimators $\wt\mu$ of $\mu$.
-It is easy to see that $\inf_{\wt \mu} \sup_{P\in\m P_{2,\sigma}} \nu^2(\wt\mu,P) = \sigma^2$ (for reader's convenience, we prove this simple fact in Lemma \ref{lemma:minmax} in the appendix), therefore, it suffices to find a robust estimator that satisfies $\sqrt{N}\l( \wh\mu - \mu\r)\xrightarrow{d} \m N(0,\sigma^2)$ for all $P\in \m P_{2,\sigma}$.
-For instance, the sample mean is an example of the estimator with required asymptotic properties, however, it is not robust, while the popular median-of-means estimator \cite{Nemirovski1983Problem-complex00} is robust but not asymptotically efficient \cite{minsker2019distributed}.
+It is easy to see that $\inf_{\wt \mu} \sup_{P\in\m P_{2,\sigma}} \nu^2(\wt\mu,P) = \sigma^2$ (for reader's convenience, the proof of this simple fact is given in Lemma \ref{lemma:minmax}), therefore, it suffices to find a robust estimator that satisfies $\sqrt{N}\l( \wh\mu - \mu\r)\xrightarrow{d} \m N(0,\sigma^2)$ for all $P\in \m P_{2,\sigma}$.
+For instance, the sample mean is an example of the estimator with required asymptotic properties that is not robust, while the popular median-of-means estimator \cite{Nemirovski1983Problem-complex00} is robust but not asymptotically efficient \cite{minsker2019distributed}.